 Growing in Hydroponics

-For hydro growers:
+For hydroponic growers:

 • Check reservoir pH and EC levels